How to test a car battery?

 Once correctly connected, the voltage of a rested battery should be above 12.6V.
 A battery that is only 50% charged would display a reading of 12.2V and a reading below 12V is discharged.

 Car Batteries at National

 If you find that your battery is below 12.2V this means the battery is in a state of discharge and a replacement will soon be required.
-Here at National we have a range of Platinum batteries suitable for all types of vehicles.
+Here at National we have a range of Napa batteries suitable for all types of vehicles.

 We stock the following batteries:

 If you’re not sure which is the right battery for your car, simply add your vehicle registration to our battery search tool or pop down to your local branch where one of our highly trained technicians will assist.